nosas/blog/toonvision/classification/article.md

 1. Entities are typically moving unless in battle
 1. Entities often obstruct other entities, which makes for less than ideal training data
-1. Finding the desired entity is purely a matter of walking around the street and looking for the entity, there's no precision radar
+1. Finding the desired entity is purely a matter of walking around the street and looking for the entity as there is no precision radar

 Furthermore, there were class-specific data acquisition problems: